 And Jesus cried out and said, "Whoever believes in me, believes not in me but in him who sent me.
 And whoever sees me sees him who sent me.
 I have come into the world as light, so that whoever believes in me may not remain in darkness.
-If anyone hears my words and does not keep them, I do not judge him; for I did not come to judge the world but to save the world.
-The one who rejects me and does not receive my words has a judge; the word that I have spoken will judge him on the last day.
-For I have not spoken on my own authority, but the Father who sent me has himself given me a commandment-what to say and what to speak.
-(John 12:44-49)
+If anyone hears my words and does not keep them, I do not judge him; for I did not come to judge the world be honored and glorified.
+Anyone that does not honor the Son cannot honor the Father who sent him.
+Jesus said,